Still In Charge â„

 Independent standards.
 Clear boundaries.

 The credibility of Still In Charge depends on keeping student guidance independent, simple, and governance-aligned.
 The program is not a vehicle for product placement, student data collection, recruiting access, or sponsor-controlled messaging.
-These boundaries are structural, not negotiable.
+These boundaries are structural, by design.

 What Sponsors Can Do